TarunHoKage7/worksy/README.md

 # WORKSY

-Upskilling application for the unorganized sector.
+Upskilling and networking application for the unorganized sector.

+#Features:

+*Video Player

+ *Video learning resources

+ *Connected to firebase - Firestore(cloud storage) But uploading and retriving isn't completely done

+ *Implemented marketplace prototype(was supposed to be similar to Instagram’s feed.
+It isn’t quite there yet. )

+ *Google, Facebook, and Github authentication are planned.

+ *User profiles pending.

+ *Improve UI.

+ *Alot more to be done.

 #ABSTRACT